Malaysia: Health

-Malaysia operates an efficient and widespread two-tier healthcare system, consisting of a universal healthcare system and a co-existing private healthcare system; provided by highly subsidized healthcare through its extensive network of public hospitals and clinics.
+Malaysia operates an efficient and widespread two-tier healthcare system, consisting of a universal healthcare system and a co-existing private healthcare system; provided by highly subsidised healthcare through its extensive network of public hospitals and clinics.
 The Ministry of Health is the main provider of healthcare services to the country's population.
 Malaysia's healthcare system is considered to be among the most developed in Asia, which contributes to its thriving medical tourism industry.

 Malaysia spent 3.83% of its GDP on healthcare in 2019.
 In 2020, the overall life expectancy in Malaysia at birth was 76 years (74 years for males and 78 years for females), and it had an infant mortality rate of 7 deaths per 1000 births.
 Malaysia had a total fertility rate of 2.0 in 2020, which is just below the replacement level of 2.1.
 In 2020, the country's crude birth rate was 16 per 1000 people, and the crude death rate was 5 per 1000 people.

 In 2021, the principal cause of death among Malaysian adults was coronary artery disease, representing 17% of the medically certified deaths in 2020 – being followed by pneumonia; which accounted for 11% of the deaths.
 Transport accidents are considered a major health hazard, as Malaysia, relative to its population, has one of the highest traffic fatality rates in the world.
 Smoking is also considered a major health issue across the country.